Average number of students offered a place per year

 Standard Offer Conditions

 Our standard conditional offer for this subject is usually A*AA at A level or 41 - 43 points overall and 7, 7, 6 at Higher Level in IB.
 All Colleges may modify offers to take account of individual circumstances.
 Further information can be found here.

 Land Economy at Downing

-Downing takes two or three land economists each year and has the advantage of having a member of the Department as a Fellow of the College.
+Downing takes two or three land economists each year and has the advantage of having a member of the Department as an Emeritus Fellow of the College.